marjerie/marjerie.github.io/_pages/about.md

 Welcome to my personal webpage!

-I am a motivated student pursuing a Bachelor's degree focused in Electronics and Communications Engineering from SSN College of Engineering.
+I am a student pursuing a Bachelor's degree focused in Electronics and Communications Engineering from SSN College of Engineering.
 I work on algorithm development for rural smart grid systems at the Solarillion Foundation.
 My interests also include research in Digital Design and Computer Architecture.